At Ottawa Downtown Dental, our dentist offers both in-office and take-home teeth whitening options to help our Ottawa patients brighten their smiles.

 When used with the supervision of a qualified dentist, it's very unlikely that teeth whitening will damage your dental enamel.

-To ensure you are using any teeth whitening products safely, always consult with your dentist.
+In order to confirm that you are using any teeth whitening products safely, always consult with your dentist.

 - Does insurance cover the cost of teeth whitening?